mgeeky/ProtectMyTooling/README.md

 usage: Usage: %prog [options] <packers> <infile> <outfile>

 positional arguments:
   packers               Specifies packers to use and their order in a comma-delimited list.
-Example: "pecloak,upx" will produce upx(pecloak(original)) output.
-  _input                Input file to be packed/protected.
-  output                Output file constituing generated sample.
+Example: "pecloak,upx" will produce upx(pecloak(file)) output. infile                Input file to be packed/protected. output                Output file constituing generated sample.

 options: